 The school sets this fee to cover a range of costs including the supply of goods and services including resources such as textbooks, exercise books or subject levies, technology and excursion costs.
 The cost and nature of these fees varies between schools and year groups.
 Each school advises these fees in the Parent Handbook as well as itemising them in the school fee account.

 Payment of School Fees

-Payments can be made via BPAY, QKR, cheque, credit card (over the phone), cash and EFTPOS.
-To use QKR, please download the App to your device.
+Payments can be made via BPAY, cheque, credit card (over the phone), cash and EFTPOS.